AlexVallmitjana/GSLab/scripts/GSLab_Logs.md

 [v1.192] - Clicking on main panel in File tab folds calibration panel if its open
-[v1.191] - Replaced all msgbox for uialert
+[v1.191] - Replaced all msgbox for uialert and made color picker appear next to main window
 [v1.190] - Adapted FLAME metadata reader to accomodate for mac OS end of line
 [v1.189] - Simplified the settings for percentile input range and fixed where intensity percentile was being undersetimated
 [v1.188] - Changed all dlg functions to uialert/uiconfirm prevent issues with windows being behind main app